Travel Guide to The Cederberg Mountains – Best Things to Do

 10. Stargazing in The Cederberg Mountains

 Due to the clear sky, the Cederberg offers a star spectacle most of the year.
-One can also visit the Cederberg Observatory, 2 km outside Dwarsrivier.
+One Stargazing & Dark Skies — With minimal light pollution, the Cederberg reveals breathtaking views of the Milky Way.
+Visit the Cederberg Observatory, 2 km outside Dwarsrivier.
 Weather permitting, there is a two-hour show every Saturday at 8:00 p.m.

 11. Rocklands Highline Festival